saiqulhaq/discourse-admin-statistics-digest/README.md

 If you have issues or suggestions for the plugin, please bring them up on [Discourse Meta](https://meta.discourse.org).

+## Development

+this plugin needs Timecop and Spork gem, so add timecop and spork gem into Discourse's Gemfile first

 ## Testing

 For faster testing performance, run the spork server first, then execute rspec